munhim/Compiler-Construction/SETUP_UBUNTU.md

 ## Output Files

-After running the program, CSV files will be created in the current directory.
-Each table from the JSON structure will have its own CSV file.
+After running the program, CSV files will be created in the specified output directory (or the current directory if no output directory is specified).
+Each table from the JSON structure will have its own CSV file, named according to the table it represents.

+For example, a JSON structure with a nested "authors" object will generate a separate `authors.csv` file containing all author data, with proper foreign key relationships to the main table.

 ## Cleaning Up